 Costodian: the frozen bank accounts

 Most of Quadriga’s cash on hand comes from third-party payment processor Costodian.
 In January 2018, Costodian’s bank froze about CA$25.7 million in funds that Costodian was holding on behalf of Quadriga.
 Costodian later got the money back in the form of bank drafts, which it was unable to deposit because no bank would touch the funds.
-When Quadriga applied for creditor protection, Costodian signed over the drafts to EY, who worked with Royal Bank of Canada to accept the drafts.
+When Quadriga applied for creditor protection, Costodian signed over the drafts to EY, who worked with the Royal Bank of Canada to accept the drafts.
 EY put most of that money into a “disbursement account.”

 Related to the Costodian bank drafts, there are CA$778,214 in disputed funds.
 Costodian claims it is entitled to unpaid processing fees.
 According to EY, “Quadriga takes the position that no additional fees are payable.”
 EY is working with Costodian’s lawyer to resolve the issue.
 If the parties can’t reach a compromise, they will return to court.

 EY has put CA$720,000 of Quadriga’s money into a reserve account to address any final CCAA obligations.
 Any funds remaining in this account after the accountants and lawyers get paid will be transferred into Quadriga’s bankruptcy account.
 EY will include a final accounting of the CCAA’s administration in its final monitor’s report.

 Quadriga also held some crypto in its hot wallets.
 Those funds have been safely moved into offline cold wallet storage under EY’s control.
 The funds include approximately BTC 61.33, BCH 33.32, BTG 2.66, LTC, 851.73, ETH 960.36.
 In its report, EY estimates these funds are worth CA$500,000, but crypto prices fluctuate, so they are worth more now, and could be worth less in the future.